chhatch/rustyNode/README.md

 # hey you!

-Just in case you actually want to set up this project I think there's a bit of a chicken-and-egg problem with building it from scratch.
+Just in case you actually want to set up this project, I think there's a bit of a chicken-and-egg problem with building it from scratch.
 The wasm stuff is imported as a node module.
 We need it for the project to build but it gets build by the project. _shrugs_

 # rustyNode